Schedule Service

 Sometimes, the fan and its parts are fine, but the electrical supply is not.
 A tripped breaker, a blown fuse, or faulty wiring can cut power to the outdoor unit, preventing the fan from running.
 Another potential point of failure is the contactor, a switch that controls the flow of electricity to the fan motor.
 If the contactor is worn out, it won’t send the signal for the fan to start.
 Working with electrical components can be dangerous, so if you suspect a wiring problem, it’s always safest to contact a professional to handle the diagnosis and repair.

-Debris Blocking the Fan
+Debris is Jamming Up the Fan

 The simplest cause of a stopped fan is often a physical obstruction.
 Your outdoor unit needs clear airflow to work properly.
 If the condenser coils are clogged with dirt, leaves, grass clippings, or cottonwood fluff, the fan can’t pull enough air through them.
 This forces the motor to work much harder, causing it to overheat and shut down as a safety measure.
 Regularly clearing away debris from around your unit is a key part of system care and is always included in our preventative maintenance plans to keep your AC running smoothly.